Enneagram Numbers vs. Names – Good vs. bad? Which Should You Use?

 The next problem we encounter with these names is that each of them can only capture a fragment of all the elements that make up a certain personality type.
 No matter how many categories you use for human personality – four, five, nine, sixteen –, they all group certain traits together into what each system defines as a type.
 But if you then go ahead and try to label these bundles of names with a single name, you are bound to misrepresent it.

-This is why the Enneagram uses numbers.
+This is why Enneagram numbers are a thing.

 The idea behind using numbers to talk about type is to minimize bias.
 Numbers are neutral.
 By just calling the types One, Two, Three and so on, you get the chance to talk about them without attaching any positive or negative connotations to them that would come with a certain name.